multycloud/multy-docs/docs/contributing.md

 ### Projects

-[**Multy**](https://github.com/multycloud/multy) - This project is the brains of the tool, where the translation is performed and where Multy resource is translated into the specific cloud resources.
+[**Multy**](https://github.com/multycloud/multy) - This project is the brains of the tool, where the translation is performed and where Multy resources are translated into the specific cloud resources.

 [**Terraform Provider**](https://github.com/multycloud/terraform-provider-multy) - The Multy terraform provider allows you to deploy resources through the Terraform tool.